 Take a few minutes to yourself during a busy day to sit down in a quiet place.
 Now close your eyes.
 Breathe deeply and rhythmically.
-Now, picture you dream .
+Now, a picture you dream Hawaiian vacation.

 What do you see?

 Some people see themselves receiving a massage in a high-end spa.
 Others picture themselves drinking out of a coconut on a white sand beach.
 Others picture romance; a still photo of a kiss underneath a secluded waterfall.
-Yet others see adventure -- sky diving, remote , , sailing and .
+Yet others see adventure -- sky diving, remote hiking, scuba diving, sailing, and snorkeling.

-Somewhere, buried deep inside your dreams of Hawaii, is your answer to this question: Should I choose a hotel or resort on Hawaii?
+Somewhere, buried deep inside your dreams of Hawaii, is your answer to this question: Should I choose a hotel or resort in Hawaii?

 Nearly 10 million international tourists descend upon Hawaii every year.
 That’s a lot of beds.
 And the price of your hotel will depend on just how many tourists have flooded the islands during your vacation.
 It’s all about supply and demand.